aakshataa/style-match/README.md

 ### Running the program
 Once you launch the prorgam, the main page will feature the following buttons/items:
   <br>
-* A search bar, allows users to input keywords describing their desired outfit.
+* A search bar, which allows users to input keywords describing their desired outfit.
 If users lack a specific image, they can utilize this feature!
     * After inputting keywords, users must click the ”Search” button to initiate result generation.
   <br>
 * 5 images chosen at random from our ZARA database will be displayed.